 Puns are the lowest art.
 They’re easy and hammy, remarkable only for representing the biggest missed opportunity in humor: they’re as funny are you can get without being in any way funny.

-So imagine how delightful it is that you’ve got right there, sitting right next to punnery, the highest art of all: almost punnery.
-That’s when you almost say a pun, but not quite, but enough that others think them.
+So imagine how delightful it is that you’ve got right there, right next to punnery, the highest art of all: almost-punnery.
+You all-but say a pun, enough to make others make the final step and think them.
 Shakespeare scholar Stephen Booth called them “unexploded puns,” and argued that they were the root of Shakespeare’s genius (as Jillian and I laid out in Nautilus Magazine).

 Booth’s cleanest example was from Longfellow’s poem Hiawatha’s Childhood